 Evangeline Page, who studied at Norwich University of the Arts, has always been influenced by beautiful plants and flowers.
 Her design, which was incorporated into our wide width Waterlily fabric, combined a devoré polka dot sheer overprinted with hand painted florals.

 New Designers gave Evangeline the chance to network and meet with various companies and designers, including the PT design team.
 We asked her how it felt to have her work transformed into a PT fabric:

 Whilst studying at Loughborough University, Olivia was inspired by the Cubist movement of the early 20th Century; embracing vivid colours, shapes and textures of geometric paintings by French artists.

-Originally designed as a wallpaper, Olivia’s washy, watercolour geometric was the perfect edition to the Monet-inspired Riviera collection.
-The Pascale design makes a statement as a floor length curtain, due to the Maximalist nature of the design.
+Originally designed as a wallpaper, Olivia’s washy, watercolour geometric was the perfect edition to the Riviera collection.
+Due to the Maximalist nature of the design.
+Pascale makes a statement as a floor length curtain,

 Olivia also found New Designers to be the perfect opportunity to network with industry professionals and gave her the confidence to progress her career into the design industry: